Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 his path is mysterious and incomprehensible.

-enters into an alliance with the power of Te.
+enters into an alliance with the power of De.

-The development of the universe occurs in accordance with certain patterns and principles that cannot be clearly defined.
-One can, however, call them - although this is not entirely accurate - "Tao".
-As for "De", one should not strive for it, it arises spontaneously, naturally.
-"De" manifests itself as a universal pattern of the revealed, manifested world, as the law of Universal Harmony.
+The development of the Universe occurs in accordance with certain patterns and principles that cannot be clearly defined.
+One can, however, call them - although this is not entirely accurate - “Tao”.
+As for “De,” you cannot strive for it; it arises spontaneously, naturally.
+“De” manifests itself as a universal pattern of the revealed, manifested world, as the law of Universal Harmony.

-The best way to implement "Tao" in the outside world is the principle of Wu-wei - unintentional activity.
+The best way to implement the “Tao” in the outside world is the principle of Wu Wei - unintentional activity.

-One should not strive for excessive education, increase in erudition or sophistication - on the contrary, one should return to the state of "raw wood", or to the state of "baby".
+One should not strive for excessive education, increased erudition or sophistication - on the contrary, one should return to the state of “raw wood”, or to the state of a “baby”.
 All opposites are inseparable, complementary, interact with each other.
-This also applies to such opposites as life and death.
-Death is the end of life, which is at the same time the beginning of another life.
-And the end of "death" is the beginning of another "life".
-The point is not in words, concepts, but in what meaning each one attaches to them.
-Just like the entrance on one side is what is the exit on the opposite side.
-In ancient Roman mythology, the analogy for this is Janus, the two-faced god of doors, entrances, exits, various passages, as well as the beginning and end.
+This also applies to opposites such as life and death.
+Death is the end of life, which is also the beginning of another life.
+And the end of “death” is the beginning of another “life”.
+The point is not in words, concepts, but in the meaning everyone attaches to them.
+Just like the entrance on one side is the exit on the opposite side.
+In ancient Roman mythology, the analogy for this is Janus, the two-faced god of doors, entrances, exits, various passages, as well as the beginning and the end.

-Life is "soft" and "flexible".
-Death is hard and hard.
-The best principle of solving problems according to the Tao is renunciation of aggression, concession.
+Life is “soft” and “flexible”.
+Death is “hard” and “hard”.
+The best principle for resolving problems in accordance with the “Tao” is renunciation of aggression, concession.
 This should not be understood as a call for surrender and submission - one should strive to master the situation with as little effort as possible.

-The presence in society of rigid normative ethical systems - for example, Confucianism - indicates that there are problems in it, which such a system only exacerbates, being unable to resolve them.
+The presence in a society of rigid normative ethical systems - for example, Confucianism - indicates that it has problems that such a system only strengthens, being unable to resolve them.

 Lao Tzu on Truth

-• “The truth spoken out loud ceases to be such, for it has already lost its primary connection with the moment of truth.”
+• “A truth spoken out loud ceases to be such, because it has already lost its primary connection with the moment of truth.”

-It is clear from the available written sources that Lao Tzu was a mystic and quietist in the modern sense, teaching a completely unofficial doctrine that relied solely on inner contemplation.
-A person acquires the truth by liberation from everything false in himself.
-The mystical experience completes the search for reality.
+It is clear from the available written sources that Lao Tzu was a mystic and a quietist in the modern sense, teaching a completely unofficial doctrine that relied solely on inner contemplation.
+A person finds truth by liberating himself from everything false in himself.
+The mystical experience ends the search for reality.
 Lao Tzu wrote: “There is an Infinite Being who was before Heaven and Earth.
-How serene, how calm!
+How calm it is, how calm!
 It lives alone and does not change.
 It moves everything, but does not worry.
-We may consider him the universal Mother.
+We can consider him the universal Mother.
 I don't know his name.
 I call it Tao."

 Dialectics

-The philosophy of Lao Tzu is also permeated with a peculiar dialectic:
+Lao Tzu’s philosophy is also permeated with a peculiar dialectic:

-• “From being and non-being everything came; from the impossible and possible - execution; from long and short - form.
-The high subjugates the low; the higher voices, together with the lower ones, produce harmony, the former subjugates the subsequent.
+• “From being and non-being everything came into being; from the impossible and the possible - execution; from long and short - form.
+The high subjugates the low; The higher voices together with the lower ones produce harmony, the previous subjugates the subsequent.”

 However, Lao Tzu understood it not as a struggle of opposites, but as their reconciliation.
 And from here practical conclusions were drawn:

-• “When a person comes to not-doing, then there is nothing that has not been done.”
+• “When a person reaches the point of not-doing, then there is nothing that has not been done.”

 • “He who loves the people and governs them must be inactive.”

-From these thoughts one can see the main idea of Lao Tzu's philosophy or ethics: it is the principle of non-doing, inaction.
-Anything violent the desire to do something, to change something in nature or in people's lives is condemned.
+From these thoughts one can see the main idea of Lao Tzu's philosophy, or ethics: this is the principle of non-doing, inaction.
+All sorts of things violent the desire to do something, to change anything in nature or in people’s lives is condemned.

 • “Many mountain rivers flow into the deep sea.
 The reason is that the seas are located below the mountains.
-Therefore, they are able to rule over all streams.
-So the sage, wanting to be above people, he becomes lower than them, wanting to be in front, he becomes behind.
-Therefore, although his place is above the people, they do not feel his weight, although his place is in front of them, they do not consider this an injustice.
+Therefore, they are able to dominate all streams.
+So the sage, wanting to be above people, he becomes lower than them, wanting to be in front, he stands behind them.
+Therefore, although his place is above people, they do not feel his burden, although his place is in front of them, they do not consider it unfair.”

-• “The “holy man,” who rules the country, tries to prevent the wise from daring to do anything.
-When everyone becomes inactive, then (on earth) there will be complete calm.
+• “The “holy man” who rules the country tries to prevent the wise from daring to do anything.
+When everyone becomes inactive, then (on earth) there will be complete peace.”

 • “He who is free from all kinds of knowledge will never get sick.”